-Minor incidents are handled at the time, on the spot.
+Minor incidents are handled at the time, on the spot, usually by the classroom teacher.
 The student is cooperative and remorseful.
 We generally begin with simple reminders, and then progress to structured problem-solving, if necessary.

 Incidents that are deemed a concern, repetitive or handled inappropriately by the student may require more involvement.
 Documentation may be needed along with consequences.
 The parent may or may not be contacted depending on the situation.